zenodavids/Learn-Solidity/2-SOPHOMORE/3-Gas.md

 # Better Gas Estimation

-On average, the network achieves equilibrium around 15M gas by modifying the block size and base fees.
+The minimum is the current base fees x 87.5%, and the maximum is the current base fees x 112.5%.

-If the block gas is greater than the 15M target, the base fees for the next block is increased.
-Similarly, if the block gas is smaller than the 15M target, the base fees for the next block is decreased.
-The amount by which the base fees gets adjusted is dependent on how far the block gas was from the 15M target.
+The user can then just adjust the tip, which is usually a fraction of the base fees, for the miner.